UG Research Curriculum

 - Through the Research 201 course, sophomores and transfer students will develop the knowledge and skills required to engage in research and scholarship across the humanities, sciences, and creative arts.

-- This research training experience will culminate in opportunities to take program-specific Research intensives in which upper-level classmen will design a research proposal or project that is discipline-specific.
+- This research training experience will culminate in opportunities to take program-specific Research intensives (PDF) in which upper-level classmen will design a research proposal or project that is discipline-specific.

-The RSD Framework/Rubric acts as a guideline for the research-intensive course content and as a measure of success of student achievement in designing a research project or proposal.
+The RSD Framework/Rubric (PDF) acts as a guideline for the research-intensive course content and as a measure of success of student achievement in designing a research project or proposal.
 Student acquisition of SLO #3 will be measured by the following rubrics based on the RSD framework.